LukeAI/dockprom/README.md

 +-----------------------------------------------------------------------------+
 ```

-# configure nvidia as default environment
+### configure nvidia as default environment
-docker-compose yml appears to not support gpu passthrough yet as far as I can tell, so you have to set the default environment to nvidia. ensure your `/etc/docker/daemon.json` matches the below:
+docker-compose yml appears to not support gpu passthrough as an explicit config option yet (see [here](https://github.com/docker/compose/issues/6691)) so you have to set the default docker environment to nvidia.
+Do so by ensuring your `/etc/docker/daemon.json` matches the below:

 ```
 {